 What are the SNP’s policies on animal welfare?

 Scotland led the way in addressing animal welfare concerns when the Scottish Parliament banned fox hunting in 2002.
 However, the SNP Government recognised concerns about the legislation and asked the Rt Hon Lord Bonomy to review whether the law was providing sufficient protection for our wild animals.
-The Scottish Government is now consulting on potential improvements to the law following this review, and will now analyse the responses and consider whether reforms to existing legislation are necessary.
+The Scottish Government has consulted on potential improvements to the law following this review, and will now analyse the responses and consider whether reforms to existing legislation are necessary.

 Over the past five years wildlife crime has fallen by 15 per cent but there is no room for complacency.
 That’s why in this Parliament the SNP Scottish Government will undertake a wildlife crime prevention review and set up a Wildlife Crime Investigation Unit as part of Police Scotland.